 - Log in to the command line on the GroundWork server and become root.

-- Change to the backup directory, named for the prior patch level, e.g.:
+- Change to the /usr/local/groundwork directory, where you will see the directory named for the prior patch level, e.g. if rolling back to 4114:

 - Execute the rollback script: